 Patent vs Trademark

 A patent is granted to an invention that is original and has features that have not been there before.
-Patent rights are granted for 20 years, and are applicable in the country of the patent seeker.
-A patent is granted by Patent and Trademark Office after careful study of the invention and takes much longer time for approval than copyright or trademarks.
+Patent rights are granted for 20 years and are applicable in the country of the patent seeker.
+A patent is granted by the Patent and Trademark Office, after careful study of the invention.
+It takes much longer time for approval than it is for copyright or trademarks.
 Even the fee that is charged for patents is higher than it is for trademarks.

 What is the difference between Patent and Trademark?